fpc/FPCSource/packages/fcl-web/src/base/README.txt

   All routes are registered using the HTTPRouter.RegisterRoute method. it is overloaded to accept any of the above parameters.

-- The router can now match more complex, parametrized routes.
+- The router can now match more complex, parameterized routes.

   A route is the path part of an URL; query parameters are not examined.